seankql/project-spendwise/backend/docs.md

   - Response: 200 OK
     - Content-Type: `application/json`
     - Body: Object
-      - accountid (number): The ID of the updated account.
+      - id (number): The ID of the updated account.
-      - userid (string): The ID of the user the account belongs to.
+      - userUserIdid (string): The ID of the user the account belongs to.
-      - accountname (string): The new name for the account.
+      - accountName (string): The new name for the account.
+      - updatedAt: (date) the date and time of creation.
+      - createdAt: (date) the date and time of update.
   - Response: 400
     - Body: Bad Request
     - Description: One or more required fields are missing from the request body.